vanvfields/Microsoft-365/Setup Intune/Readme.md

 None of the policies will be assigned when you import the JSON files; simply review, adjust and test settings before assigning them

+Intune deployment script:

+	• Setup-Intune.ps1 = Imports all the baseline policies from JSON (but does not assign them)

 MAM scripts:

 	• Export-MAMPolicy.ps1 = Prompts for authentication user, then exports to JSON all existing MAM policies
 	• Import-MAMPolicy.ps1 = Prompts for authentication user, and prompts for path to JSON file for import

+App Protection (MAM) policy JSON files:

+	• AppProtection-iOS: Basic iOS MAM policy (will not restrict copy/paste)
+	• AppProtection-Android: Basic Android MAM policy (will not restrict copy/paste)

 MDM scripts:

 	• Export-Compliance.ps1 = Prompts for authentication user, then exports to JSON all existing Compliance policies
 	• Import-Compliance.ps1 = Prompts for authentication user, and prompts for path to JSON file for import
 	• Export-DeviceConfig.ps1 = Prompts for authentication user, then exports to JSON all existing Device profiles
 	• Import-DeviceConfig.ps1 = Prompts for authentication user, and prompts for path to JSON file for import

-Intune deployment script:

-	• Setup-Intune.ps1 = Imports all the baseline policies from JSON (but does not assign them)

 Compliance policy JSON files: